AutoViML/pandas_dq/README.md

 The `pandas_dq` library is still under development, but it already includes a number of useful features.
 These include:
 - <b>Data profiling</b>: pandas_dq displays a report either in-line or in HTML to give you a quick overview of your data, including its features, feature types, their null and unique value percentages, their maximum and minimum values.
+- <b>Train Test comparison</b>: pandas_dq displays a comparison report either in-line or in HTML to give you a quick comparison of your train and test dataasets, including their distributional differences (using the KS Test), and comparing their null and unique value percentages.
 - <b>Data cleaning</b>: pandas_dq allows you to quickly identify and remove data quality issues and inconsistencies in your data set.
 - <b>Data imputation</b>: pandas_dq allows you to fill missing values with your own choice of values for each feature in your data.
 For example, you can have one default for `age` feature and another for `income` feature.
 - <b>Data transformation</b>: pandas_dq allows you to transform skewed features into a more normal-like distribution.